-• Procedures covered by Medicare may include hormone therapy, gender affirmation surgeries, and counseling before and after surgery.
+Medicare covers gender affirmation procedures when a doctor deems them medically necessary.
+Covered procedures may include hormone therapy, gender affirmation surgeries, and counseling before and after surgery.

 This article will take a closer look at what gender affirmation is and what Medicare covers for affirmation-related services.

-Medicare covers medically necessary services, meaning any standard services needed to diagnose or treat medical conditions.
-While Medicare hasn’t always considered affirmation services medically necessary, two important changes were announced in recent years.
+While Medicare hasn’t always considered affirmation services medically necessary, two important changes were announced in the past decade.

-In 2014, the Medicare Appeals Board lifted an exclusion on affirmation-related medical care that had classified services like gender affirmation as “experimental.”
+In 2014, the Medicare Appeals Board lifted an exclusion on affirmation-related medical care that had classified services like gender affirmation as experimental.
 The decision to lift the ban was supported by research findings that affirmation-related services are medically necessary for transgender people who wish to undergo them.

 Since gender affirmation surgery and most related services are considered medically necessary for individuals who wish to physically transition, Medicare will cover most of the services related to gender affirmation.